UKPLab/CARE/docs/source/for_developers/frontend/basic/form.rst

 .. tip::

-    To better understand how the ``Choice`` component fits into a workflow, here’s a minimal example of how workflows are structured in the backend:
+    To better understand how the ``Choice`` component fits into a workflow, here’s a minimal example of how workflows are structured in the backend (see :doc:`../../../for_researchers/study/study_basics` for further examples of study workflows):

     .. code-block:: json